20% off £30

 Feeling tired all the time?
 Always getting thrush, or bloating?
-You could have candida, but there are some effective natural ways to ease this common condition
+You could have candida, but there are some effective natural ways to ease this common condition.

 But if something happens to upset the natural balance of your body, it can lead to fungal infections – 75% of women will get thrush at some point in their lives.1

 If you’d prefer to take the complementary route, studies show that natural solutions may be a viable way to tackle candida.

 Candida doesn’t normally cause any problems, but sometimes it can multiply too quickly, leading to an infection known as candidiasis.

 It can also affect the skin and nails, causing infections like athlete’s foot, and may contribute to inflammatory bowel conditions such as Crohn’s disease.

-Symptoms of candida include:
+Symptoms of candida include:2

 Stress can affect our immune system, triggering candida to grow, while using antibiotics for long periods of time can upset the balance of bacteria in our gut, reducing our defences.

 Handpicked content: What is my immune system and why is it so important?

 In a laboratory trial in 2007, American researchers discovered that digestive enzymes that help break down the hemicellulose cell walls of fruits, vegetables and grains, may also help break down candida cell walls, and even prevent biofilms from forming.3

-In fact, one study published in the Journal of Clinical Gastroenterology in 2016 concluded that ‘beneficial bacteria, especially lactobacilli, could be regarded as a good alternative for the prevention and treatment of candida infections’.3
+In fact, one study published in the Journal of Clinical Gastroenterology in 2016 concluded that ‘beneficial bacteria, especially lactobacilli, could be regarded as a good alternative for the prevention and treatment of candida infections’.4

-In 1987, Japanese researchers discovered that ajoene could inhibit the growth of candida,4 while a laboratory study carried out by Universiti Putra Malaysia found that allicin was effective at tackling candida.5
+In 1987, Japanese researchers discovered that ajoene could inhibit the growth of candida, while a laboratory study carried out by University Putra Malaysia found that allicin was effective at tackling candida.5,6

 Trials by Italian scientists carried out on essential oils including mint, basil, lavender, tea tree and oregano, revealed that oregano oil could inhibit the growth and activity of candida cells.7

 Handpicked content: Discover the health benefits of oregano

-Joint research by the Kannur Dental College and Kannur Medical College in India confirmed that coconut oil had ‘significant antifungal activity’ on samples of oral candida.7
+Joint research by the Kannur Dental College and Kannur Medical College in India confirmed that coconut oil had ‘significant antifungal activity’ on samples of oral candida.8